-Seemingly figurative painting of the Breton coast.
+Seemingly figurative painting of Brittany’s coast.
 One can see the sea, the sand, a black sky with birds.
 A red sail boat?

 (Judgement of Paris)

-Montlaur’s painting is an “abstractized” copy of the “Judgment of Paris” attributed to the Italian Renaissance painter Giulio Romano (1499 - 1546), a disciple of Raphael.
-The three goddesses Aphrodite, Athena and Hera are about to see one of them, Aphrodite, be declared by Paris the most beautiful goddess of the Olympus and receive the apple.
-In Montlaur’s “Judgement” , we can see Aphrodite, naked, sitting at the foot of massive and dark trees, Athena is standing and the volutes of Hera’s scarf are obvious.
-The background is also reproduced: the sky and the distant landscape are blue and green, the earth is ocher.
+Montlaur’s painting is inspired by the “Judgment of Paris” attributed to the Italian Renaissance painter Giulio Romano (1499 - 1546), a disciple of Raphael.
+One could even call it an an “abstractized” copy of Romano’s work.
+The three goddesses Aphrodite, Athena, and Hera are about to see one of them, Aphrodite, be declared by Paris the most beautiful goddess in the Olympus and receive the apple.
+In Montlaur’s “Judgement,” we can see Aphrodite, naked, sitting at the foot of massive and dark trees, Athena is standing, and the volutes of Hera’s scarf are obvious.
+The background is also reproduced: the sky and the distant landscape are similarly blue and green, the earth is ocher.

 (Where are my Dead Friends?)

 Crowd of dead comrades, their faces covered with blood.
-Recurring nightmare of the painter who endlessly relives his battles.
+Recurring nightmare of the artist who endlessly relives his battles.